If you are planning to rent a car in Albania, my guide is for you! This post has all the information you need to drive in Albania securely and safely.

-When it comes to choosing which car hire company to go with, there is quite a lot of choice, so you need to shop around, not only to get the best deals but also to get the best car too.
+When choosing which car hire company to go with, there is quite a lot of choice, so you need to shop around to get the best rental deals and the best car.
 The good news is that car hire in Albania is pretty cheap, so you’re not going to spend a small fortune on this part of your break.

 - Tirana Car Rentals